nwinters13/Podium/README.md

 # Rekinect
-### Created by Nate Winters, Alex Kasemir, Walton Lee, Matt Long
-### 2015-2016 Tufts Senior Design Project
+**Created by: Nate Winters, Alex Kasemir, Walton Lee, Matt Long** **2015-2016 Tufts Senior Design Project**
-### **Sponsor:** Danielle Feerst and Podium
+**Sponsor: Danielle Feerst and Podium**

  What is it?
   -----------
   Podium is an application created to practice interviews.
 The application was created using the Microsoft Kinect.
-While practicing an interview, the Kinect will provide feedback for the user and offer suggestions for improving their interviewing skills!
+While practicing an interview, the Kinect will track the users body position and offer suggestions for improving their interviewing skills!
+After the interview, the user will rate themselves on their skill, and the application will provide the user with a score based on how they performed in the interview.

   This application was originally designed to run alongside an iPad application created by Danielle Feerst and her team at Podium.
 The application was